 FET Compressor Examples

 Before we wrap things up, it’s always a great idea to consider some examples.
-Let’s have a look at 4 different FET compressors to help solidify our understanding of this type of compression.
+Let’s look at 4 different FET compressors to help solidify our understanding of this type of compression.

 In this section, we’ll discuss: